 - You can adapt your poster to various page sizes.

 Apart from being a fun activity, poster making for movies has to be cautiously done as it decides a movie’s reach to its audiences.
 However, ensure you convey all the turning points without spilling the climax.
-In addition, movie posters carry a good amount of information regarding the cast and the crew who worked for the movie.
+In addition, movie posters carry a good amount of information regarding the cast and the crew who worked on the movie.